A quick tour of the Self Assessment screen in FreeAgent, and how to enter data there.

 The Self Assessment screen loads.

-The Overview tab
+The Main Return tab

 The colours and box numbers mirror those on your tax return so that it's easy to put the right number in the right box when you're filling in your tax return.